Lebowski89/blog/content/common.md

 ***

-## Postgres Database
+## Databases

 ***

+I let Ansible handle the creation of various databases required by my services:

+***

+### Postgres

+***

-I use postgres databases for a variety of docker services, across multiple roles.
-As such, I use the postgresql ping and db modules to ping for existing databases and to create them if none exists.
+I use the postgresql ping and db modules to ping for databases and to create them if none exists:

 **Note:** Requires an existing running postgres instance.